 DoDublin is the Best Way to Explore Dublin

-What’s better than to explore Dublin City from its green Hop-on Hop-off bus?
-The tour is characteristic of the Irish capital, which has been in service for more than 35 years.
+What’s better than exploring Dublin City from its green Hop-on Hop-off bus?
+The tour is characteristic of the Irish capital, and it has been in service for more than 35 years.

 DoDublin double-deckers operate all days of the week.
 The trips start at 9:00 a.m. and continue until 5:00 p.m. in the winter and until 7:00 p.m. in the summer.
-With 25 bus stops positioned near top tourist attractions, passengers will find it easy to hop on and off along a closely connected route that covers the entire city centre.
+With 25 bus stops positioned near top tourist attractions, passengers can easily hop on and off along a closely connected route that covers the entire city centre.

-DoDublin buses arrive every 30 minutes, so you won’t need to wait for a long time for the next double-decker to hop back on.
+DoDublin buses arrive every 30 minutes, so you won’t need to wait long for the next double-decker to hop back on.
 They also offer 24-hour and 48-hour tickets for visitors to sightsee and explore.

 The hop-on hop-off tour takes about 1 hour and 45 minutes.
 It starts and finishes on Dublin’s O’Connell Street.
 Travelling could not be easier!